 Including, of all things, my very first accident!
 You’ll see why this is ironic in a few paragraphs.

 Now, this car is what we call a “beater”.
 It’s 17 years old, it’s been through the wringer, it’s got 190k miles on it; but hey, it’s a freakin’ Honda.
 It’ll last another 50k at least, if maintained properly.
 And it has been – faithful oil changes, scheduled maintenance and beyond.
 But it’s not the safest vehicle on the road; the e-brake light comes on sporadically, and the airbag warning light is always on, so we don’t actually know if the airbags (particularly the passenger side) will work.
-So we need to start shopping for a new vehicle, at least for the wife.
+So I need to start shopping for a new vehicle.

 I won’t go into car-shopping here, it’s a pain the arse unless you use courtesy buying services like those offered thru your credit-union or your some kind of “club membership” or whatever.
 Long story short, we got a 2017 Hyundai Elantra, in black, not brand-new but used with only 3k miles on it (apparently they had buyer’s remorse).